HarryYuTou/DS301-Final-Project/README.md

 - **Captioning**: ViT-GPT2
 - **Text Extraction**: EasyOCR
 - **Fusion**: Concatenated with original tweet and fed into LSTM
-- **Purpose**: Capture embedded textual meaning within memes and combine with original text to do the classification.
+- **Purpose**: Capture embedded textual meaning within memes or general information from images and combine with original text to do the classification.

 ### 4. **Multimodal Model**
 - **Image Branch**: ResNet-18